 1. Your Key Collection Is Too Far Off

 We know you’re anxious to settle plans down (so you won’t have to think about them when it’s too late).
 But attempting to engage an ID one, two years before collecting your keys?
 You’re moving things way too fast.

 Working with an ID isn’t the same as booking a flight or a hotel room.
 Whether it’s inflation or the supply and demand of materials, locking in a price that far ahead would be unwise - costs will fluctuate and resources will differ over a long period of time.
-This also makes it hard for an ID to commit an agreement to.
+This also makes it hard for an ID to commit to an agreement.

-That’s why the best time to reach out to an ID is 3 – 6 months before collecting your keys.
+That’s why the best time to reach out to an ID is 6 months before collecting your keys if you have a BTO, or soon after you have signed the Option-to-Purchase (OTP) agreement for a resale unit.
 Enough time for the ID to project an accurate costing for your renovation, and for you to really decide on a design you’ll love.